The Marketing Formula That Actually Works

 our Website Still Matters

-As digital marketers, we’ll admit—we’re a little biased.
+As digital marketers, we’ll admit that we’re a little biased.
 But for good reason.
 Your website is still your #1 digital asset.

 Why?
-Because everything else—your ads, your SEO, your social content—points back to it.
+Because everything else, including your ads, your SEO, and your social content, points back to it.
 It's not just a brochure; it's your conversion engine, your credibility platform, and your 24/7 sales team.
 So before we dive into traffic strategies, we always start with this question:

-Is your website built to perform—both for humans and for the algorithms?
+Is your website built to perform for humans and for the algorithms?

 Once the answer is yes, then it’s time to fuel that engine.